 Rules and Regulations

-The entry period for the 2016 Good Food Awards closed on July 31, 2015, and submissions were scored during our September 13 Blind Tasting.
-Announcement of 2016 Good Food Awards Finalists will be made during the first week of November 2015.
+The entry period for the 2017 Good Food Awards is open from July 5 to 31, 2016.
+Submissions will be scored during our September 18 Blind Tasting.
+Announcement of 2017 Good Food Awards Finalists will be made during the first week of November 2016.

-Rules and regulations for the 2016 Awards appear below.
-To be notified when the 2017 entry period opens, please sign up for our newsletter.
+Rules and regulations for the 2017 Awards appear below.
+To be notified when the 2017 entry period opens on July 5, please sign up for our newsletter.

 Entering your Product: